 Then we picked lots.
 Next came canning.
 Then freezing batches.
 Then more freezing because it’s by far the easier method of the two.
 Just follow instructions on the jar of Fresh Fruit.
-Boil peaches for 2-3 miinutes. and the peels slip right off.
+Boil peaches for 3-5 minutes. and the peels slip right off (if the peaches are ripe).
 Slice.
-Mix in FF and put in labeled, quart-size Ziploc freezer bags.
+Mix in Fresh Fruit and put in labeled, quart-size Ziploc freezer bags.

 We enjoy peaches in smoothies, cobbler, peach crisp, and as toppings on cake.
 And just in case you love peaches too, here’s my all-time favorite peach recipe!!
 It’s a tradition that we make and enjoy every fall.

 There’s a secret ingredient in my recipe.
 Can you spot it?